99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/25b17b94-3cab-4d38-b615-95f0e1fe9864">

 Elastic Beanstalk uses the "docker-compose.yml" file to pull and run your image if you are using Docker Compose.
-Otherwise Docker platforms for Elastic Beanstalk You specify images by name in the "Dockerrun.aws.json" file and save
+Otherwise Docker platforms for Elastic Beanstalk You specify images by name in the "Dockerrun.aws.json" file and save!!
 it in the root of your source directory.

 Docker builds images automatically by reading the instructions from "Dockerfile" which is a text file named Dockerfile